pbernet/akka_streams_tutorial/README.md

  The clients communicate via websockets with the server.
 After a restart of SimulateWindTurbines the clients are able to resume.
  Shutting down the WindTurbineServer results in reporting all of the clients that the server is not reachable.
  After the WindTurbineServer is restarted the clients are able to resume.
- There is not persistence yet, so the processing just continuous.
+ There is not persistence yet in this example, so the processing just continuous.

 ## Apache Kafka WordCount in pkg _kafka_ ##